-For people with a disability, the Supported Employment Service can help them enter or re-enter the workforce, develop job skills and prepare to work in the open employment market.
+For people with a disability, you can recommend the Supported Employment Service.
+This can help them enter or re-enter the workforce, develop job skills and prepare to work in the open employment market.
 The service connects eligible TAC clients with an Australian Disability Enterprise (ADE).
 These organisations employ people with a disability in a supported work environment in roles such as gardeners, store people, recyclers, screen printers, cooks, caterers or hospitality.
 The TAC funds the workplace support, while the ADE (as the employer) pays the person's wages.

 To learn how people can connect with an ADE, access the Supported Employment Service Guidelines.

 For more information on helping an injured person return to work, access: